 Pin only the query results you want to keep

-Now you can keep things tidy and choose to keep only the query results you need, by clicking on the Pin result button in any result tab.
+Keep things tidy and choose to keep only the query results you need, by using the Pin on any result tab.

 All other unpinned result tabs will be cleared with the next execution, be it the entire script or a portion of it.